 Welcome to the Underdog’s Triumph.
-We are based out of Luther, Iowa and provide services to the Boone, Ames, and the surrounding areas.
+We are based out of Jefferson, Iowa and provide services to the Jefferson, Odgen, Boone, Ames, and the surrounding areas.
 Our mission is to help spread positive and force free training methods to shelters, fosters and the general public in the area.
 We hope that by helping these folks understand and address behavioral issues using proven techniques we can help keep these dogs in the loving homes they have and help shelter dogs triumph over their rough past and find their true forever homes!

 An overwhelming number of dogs are relinquished to shelters due to behavioral issues, and we’ve made it our mission to help teach folks how to modify and correct these behaviors in a way that’s fun and enjoyable for both the human and the canine.
 By adding in this component to our regular rescue mission, we help dogs STAY in the homes they already have, and prevent them from entering into the shelter system in the first place.

 Ellen Hartstack is the director of Underdog’s Triumph.
 She has previously worked for over 10 years at the TLC Canine Center in Newell, IA rehabilitating, evaluating, and training the rescued dogs there.
 She is a lifelong-learner in dog behavior and training methods, and is eager to try new things.
 She received her certification as a professional dog trainer via the CATCH Canine Training Academy and a participant in the Spring into Transformation Naughty but Nice professional program.
-She is a member of multiple online resources such as the Association of Professional Dog Trainings (APDT) and Naughty but Nice by Absolute Dogs.
+She is a member of multiple online resources such as the Association of Professional Dog Trainings (APDT), Pet Professional Guild (PPG), and Naughty but Nice by Absolute Dogs.
 Ellen continues to be educated on the latest dog force/fear free dog training methods via dog training/behavioral books, and seminars/videos by renowned behaviorists like Ian Dunbar or Victoria Stilwell.

 <PHOTO COMING SOON> Savannah Thompson is the co-director of Underdog’s Triumph.
 Savannah volunteered at the TLC Canine Center in Newell, IA while she was in college, and helped lead the Beaver Animal Rescue and Care (BARC) organization during that time.
 She has strong passion for animal welfare and nonprofit work.
 After pursuing her graduate degree in writing/communications in Nevada, Savannah returned to Iowa to work in nonprofit communications.